lukso-network/docs/docs/guides/fetch-data/02-read-asset-data.md

 /*
  * Fetch the asset data from a link
  *
- * @returns: string with asset data as JSON
+ * @return string with asset data as JSON
  */
 async function fetchAssetData() {
   let dataURL = await getMetaDataLink();